-- 1. Understand the book of the Bible from which the text comes. - 2.
+- 1. Understand the book of the Bible from which the text comes.
+Before proceeding to study the text itself, read the overview of the book in which this text is found. - 2.
 What kind of literature is this?
 Story?
 Psalm?
 Proverb?
 Letter?
 History?
-Prophecy? - 3.
-Select a Bible translation by reading several different versions of the Bible. - 4.
-Read commentaries, work studies, and lectionary resources. - 5.
+Prophecy?
+Two outstanding resources for this are Gordon Fee, Reading the Bible for All Its Worth, and Tom Long, Preaching the Literary Forms.
+These two books will instruct you in how to preach a parable, a psalm, a narrative, a letter, etc. - 3.
+Select a Bible translation by reading several different versions of the Bible.
+The most reliable are the New Revised Standard Version and the New International Version. - 4.
+Read commentaries, word studies, and lectionary resources.
+One excellent resource is The Preacher's Magazine, available in many areas to Nazarene pastors. - 5.
 Read other sermons and articles on the text you are preparing to preach from.
+Recommended authors: Barbara Brown Taylor, Bob Benson, Fredrick Buechner, Kathleen Norris.
+Each of these has multiple books of sermons and stories.